Freely-Given-org/ESFM/ESFMspec.md

 we¦15345 have¦15346 heard¦15347
 ```

-which I think you'll agree is a little more human-readable (FWIW).
+which I think you’ll agree is a little more human-readable (FWIW).

 But we now want to add even more information to the text: